Lush linen! The best linen yarns to buy today

 This eco-friendly, vegan fibre is not only brilliant for knitting and crochet, but also a great choice for weaving and macrame.

-In this article you'll find out what linen yarn is and why we love it – and discover nine of the best linen yarns to buy right now.
+In this article you'll find out what linen yarn is and why we love it – and discover some of the best linen yarns to buy right now.

 What is linen yarn?